ahmeddaknou/Insurance-Fraud-Detection/README.md

     - insured_relationship: describes the relationship of the insured person to the primary policyholder.

-    - describes the nature or category of the insurance claim event.
+    - incident_type: describes the nature or category of the insurance claim event.

-    - specifies the kind of impact or collision that occurred during the incident.
+    - collision_type: specifies the kind of impact or collision that occurred during the incident.

     - incident_severity: represents the level of damage or seriousness associated with the insurance incident.